xubowen0816/bowen-xu.github.io/_research/GNN Bandits with Social Network.md

 ---
 title: "Constrained GNN (Graph Neural Network) Bandit with Social Network"
-excerpt: "2023.04 - Present (to be submitted for ICML-2024)"
+excerpt: "2023.05 - Present (to be submitted for ICML-2024)."
-venue: "using GNN and bandit algorithms to solve client selection problem with graph structures, and considering operational constraints like budget and fairness"
+venue: "Using GNN and bandit algorithms to solve client selection problem with graph structures, and considering operational constraints like budget and fairness."
-date: 2023.04 - present
+date: 2023.05 - present
 collection: research
 ---
 <!--